psytraxx/ReactiveSpringBootChat/README.md

 - add SECURITY - this chat is wide open
 - add some nginx proxy in front of the react app and the backend app
 - add swagger for the backend api
-- CSS!!! - i seriosly did run out of time - i would have grabbed a few nice tailwind components
+- CSS!!! - i seriosly did run out of time - i would have grabbed a few nice tailwind components - make the input field stay at the bottom - content scrollable

 ## API Usage